 Thus far we have assumed that the set of experiments to be applied to the network is externally specified.
 In this subsection we present an algorithm for adaptively choosing experiments in order to efficiently acquire information about the Boolean circuit in question.
-Our algorithm draws inspiration from the field of genetic algorithms, and is information-theoretic in nature.
-At a general step we execute a feasible experiment whose outcome is least predictable according to an entropy measure, thus maximizing the information of the inputs and outputs of each experiment we assume as given a specification of the inputs and outputs of each experiment performed thus far, a population P of p high-scoring models relative to these experiments (where p is a parameter of the experimental design algorithm) and a set F of feasible experiments from which the next experiment will be drawn.
+Our algorithm draws inspiration from the field of genetic algorithms, and is informationtheoretic in nature.
+At a general step we execute a feasible experiment whose outcome is least predictable according to an entropy measure, thus maximizing the information gain at each step.
+In selecting the next experiment we assume to be given a specification of the inputs and outputs of each experiment performed thus far, a population P of p highscoring models relative to these experiments (where p is a parameter of the experimental design algorithm) and a set F of feasible experiments from which the next experiment will be drawn.
 We define a mutation of a model as any single change in the truth table of a gate that would alter the output of that gate under some past experiment.

-The initial collection of N networks can be learned using the integer programming formulation of Section 3, while instructing the ILP solver to produce multiple optimal (or near-optimal) solutions.
-A step of the algorithm consists of the following substeps:
+The initial collection of N networks can be learned using the integer programming formulation of Section 3, while instructing the ILP solver to produce multiple optimal (or near-optimal) solutions A step of the algorithm consists of the following substeps: